top of page

 A

 Our firearms are working reproductions of Civil War era firearms, and are capable of firing bullets.
-However, we never use or produce live rounds, only blank ammunition produced by the Institute is allowed.
-Additionally, our standard practice is to load blank ammunition without the use of the ramrod, thereby removing the possibility of loading any sort of projectile.
+However, we never use or produce live rounds, and only blank ammunition produced by the Institute is allowed.
+Additionally, our standard practice during force-on-force combat scenarios is to load blank ammunition without the use of the ramrod, thereby removing the possibility of loading any sort of projectile.

-Some live-fire activities may be conducted on an established rifle range, following all NRA recommended safety rules for gun ranges.
+Some live-fire activities may be conducted during camp events on an established rifle range, following all NRA recommended safety rules for gun ranges.
 For such an activity, bullets would be handed out individually, separate from the powder charge, and are carefully controlled by the acting range master.

 O